AjishmiPrakash00/Movie-Recommendation-System-/README.md

-# Movie-Recommendation-System-
+# Movie Recommendation System 🎥✨
-This project builds a content-based movie recommendation system using Python and machine learning techniques.
-It analyzes movie metadata — including genres, cast, crew, and keywords — to suggest similar movies based on user input.
+A content-based movie recommendation system that suggests similar movies based on genres, cast, crew, and keywords using natural language processing and machine learning.

-Key Features:
+Features
-Data cleaning and preprocessing of movie metadata
+Clean and preprocess movie metadata

-Text vectorization using CountVectorizer
+Convert text data into numerical vectors using CountVectorizer

-Cosine similarity for movie similarity scoring
+Calculate movie similarity using cosine similarity

-Custom recommendation function to find top similar movies
+Recommend top 5 movies similar to a given movie title

-Efficient handling of large movie datasets
+Stemming to improve text normalization

-Technologies:
+Technologies Used
-Python, pandas, numpy
+Python 3.x

-scikit-learn (CountVectorizer, cosine similarity)
+pandas & numpy

-NLTK (for text stemming)
+scikit-learn

-Jupyter Notebook for development & visualization
+NLTK

-Perfect for learning natural language processing, recommender systems, and machine learning fundamentals.
+Jupyter Notebook